Developing Your Course

 T&L Guide: http://www.bgsu.edu/downloads/provost/file92509.pdf

-Bonus Link: Clemson University’s Office of Teaching Effectiveness and Innovation has a master list of website for instructional use, including discipline-specific categories.
+Bonus Link: Clemson University’s Office of Teaching Effectiveness and Innovation has a master list of websites for instructional use, including discipline-specific categories.

 Plan for specific course events/issues